 Alzheimer's disease is a degenerative condition that affects the brain, causing permanent changes to a person’s memory, thinking, and behaviour.
-The symptoms are mild to begin with but usually get progressively worse over time.
+The symptoms are mild to begin with but get progressively worse over time.

 The disease damages and kills brain cells, affecting the connections between healthy nerve cells that allow the brain to send messages.